 There are tons of campsites in the area, so if you want to ditch the cell phones and opt for some good old-fashioned family bonding time, it’s a fun and affordable option.
-One attraction you definitely can’t miss in the city center is the huge selection of artisanal chocolates.
+One attraction you definitely can’t miss in Bariloche’s city center is the huge selection of artisanal chocolates.
 Specialty chocolate shops line the streets and with the German and Swiss architecture, you’ll begin to question if you are in the Andes or the Alps.
 Before you leave, be sure to head to the main plaza.
-For just a few pesos, you can snap a cheesy family photo posing with the Saint Bernards in the Plaza– this year’s holiday card anyone?
+For just a few pesos, you can snap a cheesy family photo posing with the Saint Bernards in the Plaza– this year’s christmas card anyone?

-Just north of Buenos Aires, Tigre is a small town on the Rio de la Plata.
+Just north of Buenos Aires, Tigre is a small town in Rio de la Plata.
 With less hustle and bustle, it makes for a great for daytrip from the busy city and one of the top destinations in Argentina for families.
 You can take a boat tour along the river to see historic houses or jump in and take a swim; the water stays fairly warm year-round.
 Take the kids to Parque de la Costa, a classic amusement park where they’ll have a blast on rollercoasters and water rides.

-The small riverside town is also known for its huge Feria Artensenal where you can pick up and assortment of traditional Argentine souvenirs from cheap leather goods to mates.
+The small riverside town is also known for a huge Feria Artensenal where you can pick up an assortment of traditional Argentine souvenirs from cheap leather goods to mates.
 Be sure to try some traditional Argentine cuisine like empanadas or choripan, and dulce de leche or alfajores for a sweet treat while you’re there.
 After your city getaway, you can take the train back into Buenos Aires.

 The most unexpected family travel destination is the capital of the country’s wine region; Mendoza’s bodegas boast some of the world’s finest Malbecs.
-The city is not only one of the top destinations in Argentina for those who love vino, but it also attracts families and adventurers of all ages.
+However, the region offers far more than vineyards, making it a great family destination.
+Turn your spring into the adventure of a lifetime for the whole family.
 The astounding beauty of the surrounding Andes cannot be ignored.
-Head outside and spend some time hiking, rappelling or zip-lining in the Andes.
-If you go during the summer, you can trek the base of the highest peak in all of the Andes, Mount Aconcagua.
+Head outside and spend some time hiking, rappelling or zip-lining through the gorgeous mountain ranges.
+You can trek the base of the highest peak in all of the Andes, Mount Aconcagua.
 For more adventurous families, white water rafting is a great option.

 One way to experience the gaucho culture while enjoying the beautiful scenery is by horseback.
 There are many tour options that include a gaucho-guided tour on horseback followed by a traditional asado dinner.
 On the weekends in the city center, Plaza Independencia is filled with families relaxing and spending time together.
 Bring a soccer ball for the kids and maybe a bottle of Malbec for the parents, don’t worry it’s legal to drink in the park!